metanyx/metanyx/README.md

 -------------------
 The following wireless devices are considered stable when used as part of the TOR-Bone
 * Alfa AWUS036NH USB WiFi

+There is also a list of [officially tested BeaglebOne Black WiFi devices](http://elinux.org/Beagleboard:BeagleBoneBlack#WIFI_Adapters), any of which I would presume to work if listed to work with Debian..

 Known Issues
 ------------